ben-laufer/Tag-seq/README.md

 The `--array` argument represents which samples in the list to run.
 Here we are running samples 1 to 87.
 You could run select samples using the following format --array=2,4-12

-### Trimming
+### Filtering

-Trimming is performed to remove adapter contamination, polyA tail read through, and low quality tails.
+Filtering is performed to remove adapter contamination, polyA tail read through, and low quality tails.
 The random priming approach also biases the first 12 bp of sequence; however, this does not need to be manually trimmed if using a local aligner like STAR (read more [here](https://dnatech.genomecenter.ucdavis.edu/tag-seq-gene-expression-profiling/)).

 ### Alignment

-After trimming, alignment and the generation of gene counts are performed in a single step that is then followed by indexing of the BAM files.
+After filtering, alignment and the generation of gene counts are performed in a single step that is then followed by indexing of the BAM files.

 ## Quality Control